Dear SCN Members,

 Julia Maietta, M.A.
 (University of Oklahoma Health Sciences Center)

-Kara Eversole is a second-year master's student in the James Madison University Psychological Sciences program with a concentration in applied research.
+Kara Eversole is a first-year doctoral student in the Clinical Psychology program at the University of Florida with a focus in neuropsychology.
 Her research and clinical interests in clinical neuropsychology include mild cognitive impairment and dementia, test development, and cross-cultural issues in assessment.
-Kara is also a neuropsychology practicum student at the University of Virginia, where she sees patients in the Department of Neurology and in the Memory and Aging Care Clinic.
+She has a strong interest in health equity and addressing health disparities.
+Kara also serves on the Student Engagement Committee of New2Neuropsychology.

 Nicholas Kavish, M.A.
 (University of Oklahoma Health Sciences Center)